kammitama5/kammitama5.github.io/_posts/2017-12-22-Friday-December-22nd.md

 - output
 <img src="/images/scrapey/scrapey1.png" width="600">

+- I had to watch out originally because *both* Python2 and Python3 are on [Cloud9](https://aws.amazon.com/cloud9/). \
+  So I'd install BeautifulSoup on Python2, go back to Python3 and then it would say ```module not found```.
+  *Awesome* :D

-- I've been using [Cloud9](https://aws.amazon.com/cloud9/) mainly, because I jump between so many different workstations, and my most frequently used laptop has close to no storage, to the point that I have to clear my cache and restart it to get a little bit more storage (yeah, you can laugh; I won't judge you LOL).
+- I've been using [Cloud9](https://aws.amazon.com/cloud9/) mainly, because I jump between so many different workstations, and my most frequently used laptop has close to no storage, to the point that I have to clear my cache on Chrome and restart it to get a little bit more storage (yeah, you can laugh; I won't judge you LOL).
 - I'd like to get a more powerful laptop, but maybe in 2018.
 My goal this past year was to get my green card, so I have a bit more freedom and can get an opportunity where I'm more valued and therefore more financially secure, which I can definitely do in 2018 (and I'll have the time to search and be pickier, which is often a luxury when you're on a work or student visa).
 - I won't stop my side hustles, though, and just generally working to be a better programmer.
 And, of course, I won't stop being thrifty me.
 I'm definitely not one of those females who buys a lot of clothes...or shoes.. or anything like that.
 I'd probably by a book or a new laptop before any of that stuff (or a bus ticket to some conference).
 A great teacher and friend once told me "if you have the opportunity, always invest in yourself".
 I still believe this with every fibre of my being, and so far, so good.
+- Also, yeah...mentorship and involvement.
+My Rust group moved to a closer location, so I'm tempted to go to some of that in the New Year, and continue to mentor and do more things like Hackathons, if I can.
+We'll see.
+  My deeper understanding of Python, Haskell (and continued learning of things like Data Structures and Discrete Structures in C++) come first, though.

 ## Upcoming